 |£47,846 to £54,763||12.5%||11.6%||10.7%|

 |£70,631 to £111,376||13.5%||13.5%||12.5%|

 |£111,377 and above||14.5%||13.5%||12.5%|

 This table of current and future member contribution rates is available to download as a poster for you to share with staff.

 NHS Pension Scheme members will receive tax relief on their pension contributions up to a certain amount.
 This is because contributions are taken from pay before tax is taken off, therefore contributions reduce the amount of pay subject to tax.

 The tax relief available for pension savings is subject to certain limits known as the annual and lifetime allowances, which are restrictions put in place by HMRC.
-You can find out more about these allowances on our Annual and Lifetime Allowances web page.
+You can find out more about these allowances on our annual and lifetime allowances web pages.

-For more information you can watch our How much does the scheme cost video which explains how much the NHS Pension Scheme costs staff and the employer in contributions and describes how pensions tax relief works on pensions contributions.
+For more information you can watch our video below which explains, how much the NHS Pension Scheme costs staff, the employer contributions and describes how pensions tax relief works on pensions contributions.